 By the way, these were the terms of your purchase when you bought your tickets.
 The company didn’t update them to make it harder to get a refund.
 I’ve written about some operators who did that during the pandemic, which is the worst kind of customer disservice.
 Vivid Seats was just following its rules.

 I’m unhappy about the way the company and other ticket sellers have been handling their pandemic events.
 I’ve written several stories about artists who kept postponing their shows, hoping to keep the ticket money.
 Ticket sellers and venues were often their accomplices.
 They played word games, saying they were simply “rescheduling” their performances.
 In fact, they were canceling their shows and then scheduling new ones, but forcing everyone to attend the new show even if it wasn’t convenient or they didn’t feel safe.
+(Related: He ordered three tickets from Vivid Seats but only got two.)

 Under these circumstances, I think a credit card dispute is absolutely fine.
 Vivid Seats sold you a show on a specific day, but Seinfeld postponed the show several times.
 That’s not funny.
 Discover should have advocated for you instead of rolling over.
+(Here’s our guide to winning a credit card dispute.)

-I contacted Vivid Seats on your behalf.
+My advocacy team and I contacted Vivid Seats on your behalf.
 The company reviewed your repeatedly postponed show and agreed to refund your tickets.